Localized and degenerate controls for the incompressible Navier-Stokes system: Introduction

 \subsection{Related literature}

-There exists a rich literature on controllability problems for incompressible Navier--Stokes and Euler systems, or other related models.
+There exists a rich literature on controllability problems for incompressible Navier--Stokes and Euler systems.
 A traditional point of view has been to seek the controls as abstract elements of infinite-dimensional function spaces, with significant attention being devoted to the case of bounded domains.
 Typically, for such a setup, one aims to obtain interior controls localized within a small subdomain or controls acting on a small part of the domain's boundary.
 In this context, J.-L.~Lions~\cite{LionsJL1991} raised several open problems which have so far inspired more than three decades of fruitful research, while key questions such as the global approximate controllability for the Navier--Stokes system with the no-slip boundary condition remain open until the present day.
 Substantial milestones have been accomplished by Coron in~\cite{Coron1996EulerEq,Coron96}, where he obtains by way of his return method the global exact and approximate controllability for planar Euler and Navier--Stokes problems respectively.
+The $2$D Navier--Stokes equations on manifolds without boundary are specifically covered by Coron and Fursikov in \cite{CoronFursikov1996}.
 Glass further developed the return method in \cite{Glass2000} to address three-dimensional configurations.
 A different point of view has been pursued by Lions and Zuazua in \cite{LionsZuazua1998}, where they achieved exact controllability results for Galerkin's approximations of incompressible Navier--Stokes problems by combining duality arguments with a contraction mapping principle.
-Several recent advances regarding the incompressible Navier--Stokes system are due to Coron~\etal~in \cite{CoronMarbachSueur2020} and Liao \etal~in \cite{LiaoSueurZhang2022}, noting that this list is far away from being comprehensive and that many past, as well as contemporary, developments are well captured by the references therein.
+Several recent advances regarding the incompressible Navier--Stokes system are due to Coron~\etal~in \cite{CoronMarbachSueur2020} and Liao \etal~in \cite{LiaoSueurZhang2022}, noting that this list is far away from being comprehensive and that many past, as well as contemporary, developments are captured by the references therein.

 The question of controllability by finite-dimensional controls supported in the entire domain constitutes a subject of active research, as well.
 In this case, the controls are sought to be of a very specific form (\cf~\eqref{equation:truefinitedimensionalcontrol}), but are, so far, not physically localized in a given subdomain.
 A major breakthrough in this direction has been achieved for two-dimensional periodic domains by Agrachev and Sarychev in~\cite{AgrachevSarychev2005,AgrachevSarychev2006,AgrachevSarychev2008}, who developed a geometric control approach that has subsequently been extended and improved in various ways.
 For instance, drawing upon the geometric arguments due to Agrachev and Sarychev, three-dimensional Navier--Stokes problems have been treated by Shirikyan in~\cite{Shirikyan2006,Shirikyan2007} and perfect fluids by Nersisyan in~\cite{Nersisyan2011}.
 A new proof for results of the same type has been presented recently by Nersesyan in~\cite{Nersesyan2021}, where Coron's return method is employed in combination with a special linear test.
 Moreover, Phan and Rodrigues consider in~\cite{PhanRodrigues2019} a Navier--Stokes problem which is posed in a cubical domain with the Lions boundary conditions.
 A concise and self-contained account of the Agrachev--Sarychev method, elaborating the example of the one-dimensional Burgers equation, is provided in \cite{Shirikyan2018}.